 This privacy notice tells you about the information we collect from you when you register to use our website, or when you purchase one or more of our products via our website.
+It also tells you about the information we collect from you when you or your organisation make a donation.
 In collecting this information, we are acting as a data controller and, by law, we are required to provide you with information about us, about why and how we use your data, and about the rights you have over your data.

 We strive to be as transparent as possible about how and why we use your personal details.
 We are committed to complying with the requirements of the UK Data Protection Act 1998, the Privacy and Electronic Communications Regulation 2003, and the General Data Protection Regulation 2016.